YubicoLabs/fido-openssh-workshop/exercises/forward/README.md

 # Using ssh-agent with s security key

-Agent forwarding can be dangerous if you sign in to a rogue server - the server can access the agent running on your client remotely, and use private keys stored in memory unnoticed..
+Agent forwarding can be dangerous if you sign in on a compromised server - the server can access the agent running on your client remotely, and use private keys stored in memory unnoticed.
-When using a security key, you can mitigate this risk by requiring user presence or even user verification.
+When using a security key, you can mitigate this risk by requiring user presence and/or user verification.

 - Open a terminal and launch ssh-agent in the foreground